getherbie/herbie/README.md

     php -S localhost:8888 index.php

-Now, open `localhost:8888` with your favorite web browser.
+Open `localhost:8888` with your favorite web browser.

 If you want to have additional console output or logging information, set the debug environment variable.